-- customer and territorial restraints these involve a supplier or upstream manufacturer of a product prohibiting a distributor from selling outside an assigned territory or particular category of customers. - channel of distribution restraints these function similarly to customer or territorial restraints in that an upstream manufacturer or supplier of a product prohibits a distributor from selling outside an approved channel of distribution.
+- customer and territorial restraints these involve a supplier or upstream manufacturer of a product prohibiting a distributor from selling outside an assigned territory or particular category of customers; - channel of distribution restraints these function similarly to customer or territorial restraints in that an upstream manufacturer or supplier of a product prohibits a distributor from selling outside an approved channel of distribution.
 Commonly, such restraints involve a luxury goods manufacturer prohibiting its distributors from selling over the internet; - exclusive dealing arrangements these require a buyer to purchase products or services for a period of time exclusively from one supplier.
 The arrangement may take the form of an agreement forbidding the buyer from purchasing from the supplier's competitors or of a requirements contract committing the buyer to purchase all, or a substantial portion, of its total requirement of specific goods or services only from that supplier.
-These arrangements may to some extent foreclose competitors of the supplier from marketing their products to that buyer for the period of time specified in the agreement. - exclusive distributorship arrangements these typically provide a distributor with the right to be the sole outlet for a manufacturer's products or services in a given geographic area.
+These arrangements may to some extent foreclose competitors of the supplier from marketing their products to that buyer for the period of time specified in the agreement; - exclusive distributorship arrangements these typically provide a distributor with the right to be the sole outlet for a manufacturer's products or services in a given geographic area.
 Pursuant to such an agreement, the manufacturer may not establish its own distribution outlet in the area or sell to other distributors; and - tying arrangements an agreement by a party to sell one product (the tying product), but only on the condition that the buyer also purchases a different (or tied) product.
 Tying can involve services as well as products.
-Such tying arrangements may force the purchaser to buy a product it does not want or to restrict the purchaser's freedom to buy products from sources other than the seller. - Are there particular rules or laws applicable to the assessment of vertical restraints in specific sectors of industry?
-If so, please identify the sectors and the relevant sources.
+Such tying arrangements may force the purchaser to buy a product it does not want or to restrict the purchaser's freedom to buy products from sources other than the seller.